What are home buyers thinking?

 Sellers put so much time and energy into the tiniest details.
-I’ve watched when a seller discovers a typo in the ad or one of their pictures is out of order.
+We’ve witnessed the carnage of a seller discovering a typo in the ad or deciding one of their pictures is out of order.
 These grown mature adults freak out like a bride on her wedding day.
-Aside from the undue stress it causes, this passion for detail and overthinking is not bad–it’s just not particularly effective.
+Other than the undue stress, this passion for detail and overthinking is not bad–it’s just not particularly effective.

 …you overlooked one teeny tiny problem–the buyer gets a vote too

-This is why it is so important that you remember to put on your buyer goggles every time you make any decisions about your marketing.
-This includes everything from your price to your description and photos.
+This is why it is so important to put on your buyer goggles when you start making decisions about your marketing.
+For our purposes, marketing includes everything from your price to your description and photos.
 If you think like a buyer—you will win.
 If you think like a seller—you will lose.
 It really is that simple.

 First, let’s take a quick look through your seller goggles.

-Picture it—we are getting ready to sell the house.
-We get all worked up because we look around our place after we’ve done all the fix-ups, and decide that we are worth $xxxx.
-Worse, we decide what amount we “need” to get out of the house and work backward from there to come up with a list price (plus some room for negotiations).
-Through our seller goggles, this makes absolutely perfect sense.
+Picture it—you are getting ready to sell the house.
+You get all worked up because you look around your place after you’ve done all the fix-ups and decide that you are worth $xxxx.
+Worse, you decide the amount you “need” to get out of the house and work backward from there to come up with a list price (plus some room for negotiations).
+When viewed through your seller goggles, this makes absolutely perfect sense.

-After we land on what we think is a great price, we write an ad that is longer than a book telling the world about every single detail of the house.
-Then we take 900 pictures to make sure that we cover everything.
+After you land on what you think is a great price, you write a novel-length ad telling the world about every detail of the house.
+Then you take 900 pictures to make sure that you cover everything.
 I mean everything.
 No stone unturned.
-“Honey, did you get a good picture of the crawl space?”
+“Honey, did you get some good pictures of the crawl space?”

 Finally, it’s time to put the ad out there and the sign in the yard and wait for the many many offers to show up.
-We imagine dozens of buyers lining up—foaming at the mouth, fighting in line, money falling out of their pockets—to buy our house…(insert dreamy sigh here).
+You imagine dozens of buyers lining up—foaming at the mouth, fighting in line, money falling out of their pockets—to buy your house…(insert dreamy sigh here).